aarenson/PHPCap/docs/DeveloperREADME.md

 Setup
 --------------------------------------------------------
+1. Install PHP 5.6 or greater with cURL and OpenSSL enabled.
 1. Install Git.
 The code for PHPCap is stored in GitHub, and Git is required to be able to download it for development.
    See: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 2. Get PHPCap:

     git clone https://github.com/aarenson/PHPCap
 3. Get Composer.
 Composer is needed to download the development depedencies needed for PHPCap.
    See: [https://getcomposer.org/download/](https://getcomposer.org/download/).
    You can either install the composer.phar file to the root directory of PHPCap (the ..gitignore